Haemophilus Influenzae Type B Capsular Polysaccharide

 Haemophilus influenzae type b capsular polysaccharide uses

-Haemophilus Influenzae Type B Capsular Polysaccharide is used to prevent Haemophilus influenzae Type b disease.
+Haemophilus Influenzae Type B Capsular Polysaccharide is used to prevent typhoid fever, Haemophilus influenzae Type b disease, meningococcal disease, pneumonia and chronic hepatitis B virus (HBV) infection.

 How haemophilus influenzae type b capsular polysaccharide works